sheenzxx/mysql-sync/README.md

-this program write by claude-code + deepseed v4
+this program coding by claude-code + deepseed v4